ryanlintott/FrameUp/README.md

 - [`AccessoryInlineImage`](#accessoryinlineimage) to use any image inside an `accessoryInline` widget

 # FrameUpExample
-Check out the [example app](https://github.com/ryanlintott/FrameUpExample) to see how you can use this package in your iOS app.
+Check out the [example app](https://github.com/ryanlintott/FrameUpExample) to see how you can use this package in your iOS, macOS, tvOS, or visionOS app.

 # Installation
 1. In Xcode go to `File -> Add Packages`